What Are Medigap Plans?

 - Plans F and G are the most popular and comprehensive Medigap plan types in Alaska.
 Plan F is no longer available to people who are eligible for Medicare after December 31, 2019.

-- Alaska does not require Medigap insurers to offer plans to disabled Medicare beneficiaries under age 65, however one insurer does currently offer a plan to enrollees under 65 at a much higher monthly premium.
+- Alaska does not require Medigap insurers to offer plans to disabled Medicare beneficiaries under age 65, therefore plan options for this group are limited.

 Medicare Supplement Plans in Alaska